ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S6/Physics/Electromagnetism/Altitude Analogy.md

 >
 > To share some of this intuition via this analogy, I'll try my best to re-explain below the altitude analogy which was explained to me.
 This does not have any direct relevance to the SQA Advanced Higher course, however in my opinion I consider this well worth a read.
 >
+> This analogy applies to [[School/S6/Physics/Rotational Motion and Astrophysics/Gravitational Fields\|gravitational fields]] as well, however ~~I'm lazy~~ applying it yourself would be a good exercise to show your understanding.
+Just substitute the terms and concepts relevant to [[School/S5/Physics/Particles and Waves/Electric Fields\|electric fields]] with their gravitational field counterparts.
+>
 > <sub style="opacity: 0.5">Massive thank you to chroma for their help with this topic!</sub>

 ### Electric Potential